petershin/liferay-learn/docs/analytics-cloud/latest/en/reference/metrics-description.md

 ## Audience - Views

-The total number of visitors who viewed the asset in the given time range.
+This is the total number of visitors who viewed the asset in the given time range.
 A percentage breakdown is shown of anonymous individuals and known individuals.

 ## Audience - Visitors

-The total number of visitors who visited the page in the given time range.
+This is the total number of visitors who visited the page in the given time range.
 A percentage breakdown is shown of anonymous individuals and known individuals.

 ## Bounce Rate